-- academic performance using other measurements such as NAPLAN, IQ tests, International Competitions and Assessments for Schools (ICAS) testing, school reports, certificates, scholarship tests and so on
+- academic performance using other measurements such as NAPLAN, IQ tests, International Competitions and Assessments for Schools (ICAS) testing, school reports, certificates, scholarship tests

-- process used to determine academic merit, such as lack of school scores, use of IQ test results and so on
+- process used to determine academic merit, such as lack of school scores, use of IQ test results

-- lack of familiarity with the process, language, culture and/or NSW education system.
+- lack of familiarity with the process, language, culture and/or NSW education system

 Requests for re-marking are not considered grounds for appeal.
 Multiple-choice tests are computer marked by two separate companies.
 Any differences in the reports are manually reconciled.
 The writing test is marked independently by two markers and any differences are reconciled by a supervising marker.